Renal Diet Food List

 Blueberries are filled with nutrients and are one of the top sources of antioxidants you can take.

-Particularly these sweet berries have antioxidants known as anthocyanins which can shield against certain cancers, cognitive decline, diabetes, and heart disease.
+Notably, these sweet berries have antioxidants known as anthocyanins, which can shield against certain cancers, cognitive decline, diabetes, and heart disease.

 They are also an incredible addition to a kidney-friendly diet because they are low in phosphorus, potassium, and sodium.
 One serving (142 grams) of fresh blueberries contains